 These may be undertaken in a variety of forms.
 When the EBRD takes an equity stake, it expects an appropriate return on its investment and will only take a minority position.

 We also provide guarantees to help borrowers gain access to financing through our Trade Facilitation Programme.

-Technical information on EBRD projects.
+Explore information and documents about EBRD projects.

 Assistance through financial intermediaries

 One of the EBRD’s key aims is to support the development of micro, small and medium-sized enterprises (SMEs) which are crucial to nurturing a private sector economy.
 To do this, we may make equity and loan financing available to SMEs through a range of intermediaries throughout the countries where we work.

 These intermediaries include banks in which the EBRD has an equity stake or with which it has signed a loan, and investment or venture capital funds in which the EBRD has made an investment.